Mental Health Facilities Richland County, SC

 Columbia Area Mental Health Center Adult Clinic Services

-Columbia Area Mental Health Center Adult Clinic Services is a mental health clinic in Richland County, South Carolina, located at 2000 Hampton Street, Suite 3116, 29204 zip code.
-Columbia Area Mental Health Center Adult Clinic Services offers outpatient treatment and telemedicine/telehealth.
-Columbia Area Mental Health Center Adult Clinic Services provides psychotropic medication, couples/family therapy and individual psychotherapy to adults and seniors 65 or older.
-Columbia Area Mental Health Center Adult Clinic Services also supports seniors or older adults and people with serious mental illness.
-Some other services provided by Columbia Area Mental Health Center Adult Clinic Services include supported housing, housing services and case management.
+Columbia Area Mental Health Center Adult Clinic Services is a mental health facility in Richland County, SC, located at 2000 Hampton Street, Suite 3116, 29204.
+Columbia Area Mental Health Center Adult Clinic Services provides telemedicine/telehealth and outpatient treatment.
+Columbia Area Mental Health Center Adult Clinic Services provides individual psychotherapy, psychotropic medication and group therapy to adults and seniors 65 or older.
+Columbia Area Mental Health Center Adult Clinic Services also supports people with serious mental illness and seniors or older adults.
+Some other services available at Columbia Area Mental Health Center Adult Clinic Services include intensive case management, vocational rehabilitation services and court-ordered outpatient treatment.

 Learn More